Inter-particle potentials in a scalar QFT with a Higgs-like mediating field: Formalism and Quantization

 Notice that since the momentum density operator does not involve the interaction terms, it is time independent.

-For the description of stationary few-particle bound states, it is convenient to switch to the Schr\"odinger picture in which the time-dependence of the Hamiltonian is removed.
+For the description of stationary few-particle bound states, it is convenient to switch to the Schr\"odinger picture where the time-dependence of the Hamiltonian is removed.
 The two pictures are related by

 where $H_0$ is the free-field part of the Hamiltonian, \ie with interactions turned off.